Linux - Read, and Use System Documentation

 apropos -s 1,8 director

-And we can spot what we were looking for
+And we can now spot what we are looking for:

-Notice how mkdir’s description contains the word “directories”.
-If we’d used the word “directory” in our apropos search, this command wouldn’t have appeared since “directory” wouldn’t have matched “directories”.
-Something to keep in mind when you want to make your searches as open as possible, to match more stuff.
+Notice how mkdir’s description contains the word “directories.”
+If we’d used the word “directory” in our apropos search, this command wouldn’t have appeared since “directory” wouldn’t have matched “directories.”
+This is something to remember when you want to make your searches as open as possible to match more stuff.

 Tab for Suggestions or Autocompletion

 Although this is not technically system documentation, it can still be helpful.
 Many commands have suggestions on what you can type next.
-For example, try this.
-Type
+For example, run this:

 systemctl

 You get a huge list of suggestions.
 This can help you figure out what your options for that command are.
-Although you should not always rely on it.
-It’s not necessary that absolutely all options are included in this suggestion list.
+However, you should not always rely on it because not all options are included in this suggestion list.

-Another thing is you’ll save a lot of time with autocompletion.
-Type
+Another thing is that you’ll save a lot of time with autocompletion.
+Type the following and then press Tab:

 systemc